WillFarris/PiPowerControl/README.md

 # PiPowerControl
-Simple script to safely shutdown a Raspberry Pi using GPIO interrupts
+Script to safely shutdown a Raspberry Pi using GPIO interrupts

 ## Installation